 Our Upper School Program meets on Tuesday evenings, weekly for 8th, 9th, and 10th grade students and monthly for 11th and 12th grade students, from 5:30 pm to 7:30 pm, including dinner.

-The students make close relationships with one another and truly appreciate the close contacts with Rabbi Stone, Cantor Lindsay, Rabbi Mark and our Youth Advisor, Lillian Feldman-Hill.
+The students make close relationships with one another and truly appreciate the close contacts with Rabbi Stone, Cantor Lindsay, Rabbi Mark.
 The Senior Staff, on the other hand, really enjoy the relationships they forge with the students and the attention they can give them as individuals and as a group.

 We look forward to students in Grades 8-12 becoming part of this great program and to truly partake in great discussions, terrific music, good food, and wonderful company.